suzyahyah/suzyahyah.github.io/_posts/2022-06-28-competing.md

 ---
 layout: post
-title: "You’re not good enough, but its not a competition"
+title: "You don't feel like you're good enough, but its not a competition"
 date: "2022-06-28"
 mathjax: true
 status: